 What is the Portugal's Cultural Golden Visa?

-The Portugal’s Cultural Golden Visa program, also known as ”Artistic Production” Golden Visa is not widely known or utilized as an investment route mainly due to the absence of specific regulations and challenges around the procedures but is considered one of the more affordable options among the Golden Visa programs available in Europe.
+The Portugal’s Cultural Golden Visa program, also know as ”Artistic Production” Golden Visa is not widely know or utilize as an investment route mainly due to the absence of specific regulations and challenges around the procedures but is consider one of the more affordable options among the Golden Visa programs available in Europe.

 With a minimum investment requirement of €250,000 or €200,000 if its applicable in low-density areas in the Portuguese interior, offers a comparatively lower threshold for investors seeking residency or citizenship through artistic endeavors in Portugal.

-For detailed information on the program, you can refer to the guidelines provided by the Portuguese Border and Immigration Service (SEF) available at this link.
+For detail information on the program, you can refer to the guidelines provide by the Agency for Integration, Migration and Asylum (AIMA, former SEF) available at this link.

 Portugal Cultural Golden Visa offers two routes for investors